Rudxain/Automate-RX-style/README.md

 This is intended to be for everyone, by everyone, from everyone.
 Therefore, contributions are very welcome!

 I'm considering renaming it to **"Cyanne"**.
-This name is inspired by Python Black, Cyanogenmod, AM's signature shade of blue, and the "secondary accent color" of my logo.
+This name is inspired by Python Black, CyanogenMod, AM's signature shade of blue, and the "secondary accent color" of my logo.
 Unintentionally, it sounds similar to "Chayanne".
 I encourage you to make memes and jokes about this, lol.

 ## Naming